 Given the Docteur honoris causa (Université de Toulouse - Le Mirail) in 2010

-Professor Peter Ricketts was formerly the James Barrow Professor of French in the University of Liverpool and subsequently, until his early retirement, Professor of Romance Philology in the University of London, Queen Mary and Westfield College, of which he is an Honorary Fellow, as well as Emeritus Professor.
-He is also Honorary Fellow in the Institute for Advanced Research in Arts and Social Sciences of this University.
+Professor Peter Ricketts was formerly the James Barrow Professor of French in the University of Liverpool and subsequently, until his early retirement, Professor of Romance Philology in the University of London, Queen Mary and Westfield College, of which he was an Honorary Fellow, as well as Emeritus Professor.
+He was also Honorary Fellow in the Institute for Advanced Research in Arts and Social Sciences of this University.

-His research interests include Romance philology and French linguistics, Medieval French language and literature and Medieval Occitan language and literature.
-He is a member of the International Courtly Literature Society and the Medieval Academy of America, and was the founding president of the Association Internationale d’Etudes Occitanes, where he was General Editor of its publication series until 2005, and was re-elected to its Council in 1996.
+His research interests included Romance philology and French linguistics, Medieval French language and literature and Medieval Occitan language and literature.
+He was a member of the International Courtly Literature Society and the Medieval Academy of America, and was the founding president of the Association Internationale d’Etudes Occitanes, where he was General Editor of its publication series until 2005, and was re-elected to its Council in 1996.
 Apart from the recognition of his services to French culture awarded by the French government, and by the British as O.B.E., his position as one of the leading scholars in the field of Medieval Occitan language and literature has been marked by the following distinctions: the Médaille de la Ville de Montpellier (effectively making him a freeman of the city), Sòci of the Felibrige (the poetic academy founded by Frédéric Mistral), Member of the Comité d’Honneur of the Revue des Langues Romanes and (until 2005) Vice-President of the Centre de Recherche et d’Expression des Musiques Médiévales, Pennautier (Carcassonne).
 A homage volume of articles by colleagues marking his contribution to the field of Romance studies was published in 2005.
 He was Visiting Professor at the Ecole Nationale des Chartes, Paris, in 2006-2007.
 Last year, in 2010, he was given an honorary doctorate by the University of Toulouse Le-Mirail.